rkapl/semantic-release-stages/STAGES.md

 ## Problems

-This does not allow you to reuse your existing CI pipelines.
+The original monolithic design does not allow you to reuse your existing CI pipelines.
 Existing CI Pipelines (Github, Gitlab) are much more mature than any build steps that you could do inside semantic-release exec.
 You also might want to run the build in a specific container, e.g. to ensure builds on old system, which cannot run semantic-release.